timo-eberl/tracy/README.md

 ## C Example

-Writes image to a ppm file.
+Writes image to a file.

 ### Make